cis-aconiticacid/upcoming-event-viewing/README.md

 # upcoming_event_viewing

 A local seminar/event calendar built on vdir + khal.
 Events from multiple sources are stored in a single vdir and surfaced via khal as a separate `seminars` calendar, isolated from the main personal calendar.
+Usually work with my planner

 ## Structure